 Economic activity Screening criteria Single-Family houses 1 Multi-Family houses 2 7.1 Construction of new buildings Nearly Zero-Energy Building Primary energy demand 3 minus 10% At least 10% lower than the requirements for the primary energy demand of the "Nearly Zero-Energy Building" standard (NZEB).
 Based on the "Energy Performance of Buildings Directive (EBPD)", the NZEB-standard is implemented in the GEG 2020 (Gebäudeenergiegesetz) requirements.
-7.2 Major Renovation Cost optimal level The building renovation complies with the applicable requirements for major renovations as defined in the Energy Performance of Buildings Directive (EBPD), based on the cost optimal level as defined in EnEV 2016.
-(EnEV 2016 as EnEV 2014 with amendments from 01.01.2016) Renovation of existing buildings Property Upgrade Relative improvement ≥ 30% in primary energy demand Relative improvement in primary energy demand ≥ 30% in comparison to the performance of the building before the renovation.
-Reductions through renewable energy sources are not taken into account.
-Energy Performance Certificate EPC at least class A Energy performance class A+ or A Final energy demand 4 : A+ < 30 A < 50 kWh/(m 2 a) 7.7 Acquisition and ownership of buildings top 15% of the national existing building stock 5 Energy performance class A+, A or B with a final energy demand: A+ < 30 A < 50 kWh/(m2a) B < 75 kWh/(m2a) Primary energy demand: < 74 kWh/(m2a) Primary energy demand: EnEV 2009 or better Final metered energy use 6 : < 70 kWh/(m2a) Energy performance class A+ or A with a final energy demand: A+ < 30 A < 50 kWh/(m2a)
+7.2 Major Renovation Cost optimal level The building renovation complies with the applicable requiremen Buildings Directive (EBPD), based on the cost optimal level as defi (EnEV 2016 as EnEV 2014 with amendments from 01.01.2016) ined in EnEV 2016.
+Relative improvement ≥ 30% in primary of the building before Relative improvement in primary energy demand ≥ 30% in corr of the building before the renovation.
+Reductions through renewable energy sources are not taken into Energy Performance Certificate EPC at least class A Energy performance class A+ or A Final energy demand4: A+ < 30 A < 50 kWh/(m2a) 7.7 Acquisition and ownership of buildings top 15% of the national existing building stock 5 Energy performance class A+, A or B with a final energy demand: A+ < 30 A < 50 kWh/(m 2 a) B < 75 kWh/(m 2 a) Primary energy demand: < 74 kWh/(m 2 a) Primary energy demand: EnEV 2009 or better Final metered energy use 6 : < 70 kWh/(m 2 a) Energy performance class A+ or A with a final energy demand: A+ < 30 A < 50 kWh/(m2a)